 ‘What do you do?’

-‘I’m a tanning technician,’ She put the box the Devil had given her on the counter, ‘I give people fake tans.’
+‘I’m a tanning technician,’ She put the box the demon had given her on the counter, ‘I give people tans.’

 ‘Never told me I’d have to do all the leg work did you?’

-Slice pulled at one of the bags under her eyes with a finger and grimaced.
+Char pulled at one of the bags under her eyes with a fingernail and grimaced.
 It felt like Hell had given her a year or two extra in return for assistance this time.

 There was a knock on her door, and she stopped her examination.

 ‘Yes, but…I don’t know…it’s so soon.
-If it wasn’t for the rent being due and Porter needing a hip replacement I wouldn’t even be considering it.
-If I give you a booth and let you get on with it can you manage that?
-We’ll sort things out at the end of the week.
-The other girls will keep an eye on you.’
+If it wasn’t for the rent being due and Zoe needing a hip replacement I wouldn’t even be considering it.
+If I give you a spot and let you get on with it can you manage that?
+One of the other girls will keep an eye on you and we’ll sort things out at the end of the week.’

 ‘Why, what’s wrong?’

-The woman stared at a spot somewhere past Slice’s ear.
+The woman stared at a spot somewhere past Char’s ear.

 ‘I won’t, I promise.’

-By bthe end of the month Slice had more customers than anyone else in the Parlour.
+By the end of the month Char had more customers than anyone else in the parlour.

 ‘What do you do to them?’
-Her colleague, Cheri, smiled.
-Cheri had four kids and a husband who was always fooling about, and the smile didn’t quite reach her eyes.
-‘Nothing I try gets the sort of response you do.’
+Her colleague, a girl called Sandy, smiled.
+Sandy had four kids and a husband who was always fooling about and the smile didn’t quite reach her eyes.

-‘I tell them what they want to hear.
+‘I just tell them what they want to hear.
 Maybe I’m not doing it right.’

 Her colleague lifted a slat on the blinds.
-‘I don’t know if it’s working so well today, look at them.’
-Some of the customers on the row of chairs were itching so much they had welts on their skin, ‘You sure what you’re using’s Ok?’
+‘I don’t know if it’s working so well today either, look at them.’
+Some of the customers on the seats were itching so much they had welts on their skin.
+‘You sure that new gear you’re using’s ok?’

 ‘They just need another treatment is all.
-I tell you what: if I let you have the ones I don’t want will you keep quiet about me using my own stuff?
+I tell you what – if I let you have the ones I can’t deal with will you keep quiet about me using my own stuff?
 I don’t want the other girls getting jealous.’

 ‘I suppose…if you give me ten percent.’